scaleway/serverless-gateway/README.md

 make create-s3-bucket
 ```

-*3. Deploy the container*
+*3. Deploy your gateway*

-To create your container namespace and deploy the gateway:
+To deploy your gateway, you need to create a container namespace, and a container in that namespace using the public gateway image:

 ```
 # Create the namespace